javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 ## Summary

-`WeakMap` is `Map`-like collection that allows only objects as keys and removes them once they become inaccessible by other means.
+`WeakMap` is `Map`-like collection that allows only objects as keys and removes them together with associated value once they become inaccessible by other means.

 `WeakSet` is `Set`-like collection that only stores objects and removes them once they become inaccessible by other means.

 Both of them do not support methods and properties that refer to all keys or their count.
-Only individial get/has/set/remove operations with a given key are allowed.
+Only individial operations are allowed.

 `WeakMap` and `WeakSet` are used as "secondary" data structures in addition to the "main" object storage.
 Once the object is removed from the main storage, if it is only found as the key of `WeakMap` or in a `WeakSet`, it will be cleaned up automatically.